WHAT IS A POEM?

 Example: The crow struck through the thick cloud like a rocket

-Meaning: Onomatopoeia refers to the process of creating words that sound like the very thing they refer to.
+Meaning: Onomatopoeia refers to creating words that sound like the very thing they refer to.
 For many students, the first introduction to onomatopoeia goes back to learning animal sounds as an infant.
 Words such as Oink!
 Chirp!
 Woof! and Meow! can all be thought of as onomatopoeic.
 Be sure to examine these elements of poetry with your younger students first.

 Example: Aside from animal noises, the names of sounds themselves are often onomatopoeic, for example: